-If there is a 5th Wednesday of the month, interns will engage in further self-study/research from 2:00-4:00pm.
+If there is a 5th Wednesday of the month, interns will engage in further self-study/research from 2:00-4:00pm or visit a facility/program site outside of available rotations.

-At each clinical setting there is the opportunity to engage with staff in other healthcare disciplines including psychiatry, nursing, social work, physical therapy, primary care, and dental.
+At each clinical setting there are opportunities to engage with staff in other healthcare disciplines including psychiatry, nursing, social work, physical therapy, primary care, and dental.
 The following activities take place at the two prison sites: individual and group therapy in outpatient, inpatient, residential, and Therapeutic Diversion settings; crisis intervention and Suicide Risk Assessment; psychological evaluations for diagnostic clarification and treatment planning; and diagnosing with targeted treatment planning.
 Each site provides a unique training experience in terms of offender population characteristics and overall facility layout.